 Each queue comprises a certain number of agents available to answer calls, and queues are nested to prevent long waits.
 At any given moment in around the clock, a particular script will have around 25-35 agents available in the first string to answer.
 Overall there are about 100 agents on the roster for each queue, with a subset on duty at any given time.

 My Experience With PATLive

 In this video, I'll show you how to create and submit your script to PATLive.

-You can also hear a test call I did, where I pretended to be a prospect responding to a blind offer that was sent out by my company.
+You can also hear a test call I did, where I pretended to be a prospect responding to a blind offer sent by my company.

-When you become a PATLive customer, you’ll get your own dedicated phone number.
-You can give this number out to the world (on your website, direct mail, business card, etc).
+When you become a PATLive customer, you'll get your own dedicated phone number.
+You can give this number to the world (on your website, direct mail, business card, etc.).

 If your goal is to have PATLive follow a basic script and ask a few key questions, you can either:

 - Receive a plain-text email after each call

 - Provide a web form for the PATLive assistant to fill out and submit to you